This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!

 4. Stir egg bites halfway through cooking.

-Air Fryer Egg Bites on a plate
+Cooked Air Fryer Egg Bites in a silicone tray

-4.84 from 6 votes↑ Click stars to rate now!
+4.86 from 7 votes↑ Click stars to rate now!

 Or to leave a comment, click here!